Inheritance tax planning solicitors

 If you give your estate to your children or grandchildren, including foster children, adopted children or stepchildren, your threshold may be increased further.

-Why should I consider legal assistance for inheritance tax?
+Why should I consider legal assistance for inheritance tax planning?

-An inheritance tax solicitor can advise you on how to share out your estate to avoid paying too much.
+An inheritance tax planning solicitor can advise you on how to share out your estate to avoid paying too much.
 There are different ways to reduce the amount of inheritance tax due: